Director of Learning - Mr V Ryan Email

 Smart Materials and Polymorph focussing on inclusive design (Modelling)

-Students will be required to sketch ideas by hand, model developed ideas for testing as well as use computer programmes such as Google Sketchup to produce their designs in 3D.
+Students will be required to sketch ideas by hand, develop ideas through modelling and experimentation as well as use computer programmes such as SketchUp to create their designs in 3D.

 Students are required to use ICT at an advanced level, creating 3D designs, testing solutions and materials and also in the presentation of their coursework.